 - 1. Increase student enrollment in the program.
-Enrollment in the program declined each academic year from 2019-2020 to 2021-2022.
-The average class enrollment during the 2021-2022 academic year was 12.4.
-That represents a 10.0% decrease from the pervious academic year.
-The enrollment data for the Fall 2022 semester shows an increase of 20.0% from the Fall 2021 semester.
-These numbers reflect the enrollment from the "dual enrollment" classes at Exeter and Lindsay high schools.
-Classes in the program are now meeting face to face for lecture and lab instruction. student recruitment will be a focus of the program during the current academic year. - 2.
+A Comparison of enrollment data between Fall 2022 and Fall 2023 semesters, indicates that student enrollment at the Tulare College Center increased by 25.0%, and enrollment in "dual enrollment" classes at the local high schools decreased by 16.0%.
+The average class enrollment during the Fall 2023 semester is 13.3 students.
+The average class size number includes the enrollment from the "dual enrollment" classes at Exeter and Lindsay high schools.
+Student recruitment needs to continue to be a priority during the 2023-2024 academic year. - 2.
 Acquisition of instructional tools and equipment to serve the areas of landscape management, nursery management, general horticulture, and floral technology.
 The need to maintain, update or replace tools and equipment to support the laboratory activities and meet the student learner outcomes in multiple courses continues.
 This program need requires prioritization to have a three-year replacement schedule for tools and equipment needed for instruction in all classes in the program.
-Having a replacement schedule will allow for proper budgeting and use of district resources.

-- 3. Add a drainage system inside the greenhouses and shade house.
+Having a replacement schedule will allow for proper budgeting and use of district resources. - 3.
+Add a drainage system inside the greenhouses and shade house.
 The greenhouses and shade house are a key component in the practical training of students.
-Those buildings were constructed without a drainage system.
+The greenhouses and shade house were constructed without a drainage system.
 The lack of drainage causes the walkways in the buildings to become slippery and unsafe.
 The lack of drainage in these building adds a workload for faculty, lab technician, and students.
-A cleaning and sanitation schedule is currently maintained by faculty, lab technician, and students in order to keep walkways clean and safe for students and visitors. - 4.
-Increase drainage on walkways around the OH unit facilities.
+A cleaning and sanitation schedule is currently maintained by faculty, lab technician, and students in order to keep walkways clean and safe.

+- 4. Increase drainage on walkways around the OH unit facilities.
 Some of the walkways around the facilities get extremely wet and slippery during the fall and winter months.
 This is due to the lack of drainage.
 The wet surface on these walkways creates a safety issue for students, community visitors, faculty, and staff.
-The problem can be resolved by resurfacing the affected areas with material that allows for drainage of excess water during the wet months of the year.
+The problem can be resolved by resurfacing the affected areas with material that allows for drainage of excess water during the wet months of the year. - 5.
+Reestablish connection of greenhouse system controllers and computer software to manage greenhouse systems using the computer in Nursery Management.
+The greenhouse system controllers are hard wired to a computer located in the Nursery Management building.
+A fault in the wiring prevents the computer to connect to the controllers.
+The lack of connection prevents the use of the computer software to manage the greenhouses.
+It also prevents the use of the system to train students.